IoT-gamer/pico_miflora_datalogger/README.md

 * Reads temperature, moisture, light, conductivity, and battery level.
 * Saves data to a `miflora_log.txt` file on an SD card.
 * Adds an ISO 8601 timestamp (e.g., `2025-10-23T20:30:00`) to each reading using the Pico's internal Real-Time Clock (RTC).
-* Acts as a BLE peripheral (server) to allow remote time-syncing of the RTC.
+* Acts as a BLE peripheral (server) to allow remote time-syncing of the RTC. **This step is mandatory before logging will start**.

 ## Hardware Required